hudebnik: (Default)

 (c) purchases of floating assets of which the recipient holds a lot, driving up their price, and

-(d) purchases of stablecoins from the recipient, which must be backed by actual dollars so they amount to a zero-interest loan to the recipient (who can invest the money in something interest-bearing).
+(d) purchases of stablecoins from the recipient, which are allegedly backed by actual dollars but the purchase still amounts to a zero-interest loan to the recipient (who can invest the money in something interest-bearing).

 For all of these, the novel problem is anonymity: the public, the IRS, and law enforcement have no way of knowing who gave the President (or other public official) how much money when.
 If we could fix that, at least for a limited class of recipients (high-level Federal government officials), the usual mechanisms of accountability would at least have a chance to do their jobs.